UAB-IT/linear/docs-src/components/callouts.md

 ## Themes

-Adding a theme **class** will turn change the color of the accent border.
+Adding a theme **class** will change the color of the accent border.
 Remember to consider thoughtful use of [color](/linear/principals/color.html).

 ### Primary `callout-primary`